-3. SIGNIFICANT ACCOUNTING POLICIES
+3. MATERIAL ACCOUNTING POLICIES

-The principle accounting policies applied in the preparation and presentation of these financial statements are set out below.
-These policies will consistently be applied to the year presented, unless otherwise stated.
+The principal accounting policies applied in the preparation and presentation of these financial statements are set out below.
+These policies have been consistently applied to the year presented, unless otherwise stated.

-3.1 Basis of Preparation
+3.1 Statement of Compliance and Basis of Preparation

-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS).
+These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs).
 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Fund's accounting policies.
 The areas involving a higher degree of judgement or complexity or areas where assumptions are significant to the financial statements are disclosed in Note 4.